UseHover/CodeChallenges/README.md

 Get the READ_PHONE_STATE permission from the user, then call `Hover.updateSimInfo(context)` which will populate the library's SIM database.
 Then you can use the static methods on the SimInfo object to load them from the database.
 Documentation can be found in the [javadoc](http://maven.usehover.com/releases/com/hover/android-sdk/1.4.1/android-sdk-1.4.1-javadoc.jar).

 Hover provides its list of network operators via a public HTTP API: https://www.usehover.com/api/world_operators.
-This endpoint provides the name, country, mobile country code (MCC) and mobile network codes (MNCs) of each network.
+This endpoint provides the name, country alpha2, mobile country code (MCC) and mobile network codes (MNCs) of each network.
 The MCC + MNC together are called the Home Network Identifier (HNI) and are also the first 5-6 digits of the IMSI.
 [Wikipedia]{https://en.wikipedia.org/wiki/Mobile_country_code) has a useful summary and list.
 Hover also provides a list of countries for completeness: https://www.usehover.com/api/countries.

 ## User stories

-- As a user I want to see the info reported about my SIM cards
+- As a user I want to see in my app which SIM card(s) are present in my device.
-- As a user I want to compare what Android/the Hover SDK is reporting to what Hover's operator list thinks my SIM card is
+- As a user I want to compare what the MultiSim library is reporting to what Hover's network list reports as the name and country of my SIM card.
 - As a user I want to submit a request to update the information for my SIM card.
   - There is no real url for this, but just assume you are delivering some JSON to an endpoint.
-The JSON schema should make sense and provide the neccessary info.
+The JSON schema should make sense and provide the neccessary info to understand what the user thinks the network should be as well as what the phone is reporting.

 ## Acceptance criteria